-Now, why would barrel heads be painted?
+Why would barrel heads be painted?
 For English practice, see Boak and Bailey’s notes in February, 2017.
-I commented, as did others, raising further points.
+I commented there, as did others, raising further points.

 I would summarize it this way: there were different reasons over time, and for different breweries.
-In England a brewery often did this to show that it was the owner, to show “its colours”.
-This was an obvious advantage for a publican seeking to send back different brewers’ casks to the right source.
+In England a brewery often did this to show that it owned the casks, to show “its colours”.
+This would make it easier for a publican to avoid error when returning empty casks, and for the brewer when handling inventory.

-But in an age before universal literacy, such devices helped to distinguish and market a firm’s brands.
-In Ireland, Guinness used different colours on barrel ends to show the different brands being barrelled.
+In an age before universal literacy, such devices helped distinguish and market a firm’s brands.
+In Ireland, Guinness painted different colours on barrel ends to show the different brands being barreled.

-An English painted cask is shown on the cover page of the 1970s beer guide Beers of Britain, by Warren Knock and Conal Gregory.
-Stave ends are red and head, black with white lettering.
+A painted cask is shown on the cover page of the 1970s beer guide Beers of Britain, by Warren Knock and Conal Gregory.
+Stave ends are red and the head, black with white lettering.

 In 1906 F.F.
-Haldane’s article “Casks: Their Manufacture and Treatment” suggested brewers paint the ends in a way to distinguish American and European oak types, where the former was used for porter, and the latter for pale ale.
+Haldane’s article “Casks: Their Manufacture and Treatment” suggested brewers paint cask ends in a way to distinguish American and European oak types, where the former was used for porter, and the latter for pale ale.
 See at p.
-692.
+69.

 Old-time Guinness must have hada adsh of vanillin flavour, similar to some modern barrel-aged stouts.
-Perhaps in some cases, or for larger breweries, the paint schemes even distinguished among European oaks, depending on a brewery’s preferences and practice.
+Perhaps in some cases, or for larger breweries, the paint schemes even distinguished among European oaks, depending on the brewery’s preferences and practice.

-Yet another factor: depending how the cask head was produced, and especially if sawn vs. hand-fashioned, the beer might leak through cut ends of capillaries.
-A thin coat of paint, made not to affect the flavour of the beer, guarded against this and flavour was said not to be affected.
+Yet another factor: depending how the cask head was produced, and especially if sawn vs. hand-fashioned, beer might leak through cut ends of capillaries.
+A thin coat of paint guarded against this and flavour was said not to be affected.

 On this latter point, see the Jancis Robinson (wine writer) reference in my comment to the Boak and Bailey post.

 Also in Przemysł Piwowarski

 On the same page as the ads above, Karol Hessenmuller advertised a range of cooling solutions and fermentation and other tanks for smaller breweries in particular.
-We saw mention of him in Part I.
+We saw mention of him in my Part I.